-Bake the muffins for 25-30 minutes or until lightly golden brown and crispy on the top.
+- Bake the muffins for 25-30 minutes or until golden brown and crispy on the top.
 Allow the muffins to cool slightly, then run a knife around the edges to loosen and remove each muffin.
+Serve warm.

 First, mix together your solid ingredients.
 This is where you can get creative.
 I used 3 cups of leftover herb stuffing, 1 cup of chopped Thanksgiving turkey, and 1/4 lb. of frozen spinach (thawed and squeezed dry).
-I would have loved to use ham in this instead, but you could even do both ham and turkey.
-Roasted vegetables would also be awesome in this.
+Whatever you use, make sure it’s chopped into small pieces and all vegetables have been cooked down to remove most of their moisture.

-Whisk together 6 eggs, 2 Tbsp of milk or cream, 1/4 tsp salt and some freshly cracked pepper.
-Whisk until it’s really smooth to make it easier to pour into the muffin tins (globby eggs will be difficult to control).
+Whisk together 6 eggs, 2 Tbsp of milk or cream, 1/4 tsp salt, and ¼ tsp freshly cracked pepper.
+Whisk until it’s really smooth to make it easier to pour into the muffin tins.

-Bake the Leftover Stuffin Muffins in the preheated 375 degree oven for 25-30 minutes, or until the bits of stuffing on top are brown and crispy.
+Bake the Leftover Stuffing Muffins in the preheated 375ºF oven for 25-30 minutes, or until the tops are brown and crispy on the edges.
 Let them cool slightly, then run a knife around the edges to help loosen and remove the muffins.

-After cooling them in the refrigerator, you can freeze them for quick breakfasts later.
-A quick zap in the microwave will make them hot and breakfast ready.
+Allow them to cool to room temperature, then transfer to an air-tight container to store in the refrigerator or freezer.
+A quick zap in the microwave will make them hot and breakfast ready!